ORBAT/S4QS-RS/README.md

       // Minimum number of URIs to have in each manifest (see maxWaitSeconds)
       // Required.
       "minToUpload": 25,
-      // Upload manifest at intervals of maxWaitSeconds seconds, regardless of amount of messages in them.
+      // Upload manifests at intervals of maxWaitSeconds seconds, regardless of how many messages they have.
       // Required.
       "maxWaitSeconds": 600,
       // Value of "mandatory" property of manifest items.